anfnl/anfnl.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor of Philosophy at the University of Lorraine (France), where I teach systematic theology and contemporary philosophy.
+I am an Associate Professor at the University of Lorraine (France), where I teach systematic theology and contemporary philosophy.

 My research focuses on theological language, the epistemology of belief and the relationships between contemporary theology and the social sciences.